 The Board of Education declares that it is the policy of the school district to maintain a working and learning environment that is free from harassment based on an individual's race, color, religion, gender, sexual orientation or perceived sexual orientation, national origin, ancestry, disability, age, genetic information, or any other characteristic protected by law.
 As a result, it shall be a violation of this policy for any employee of the school district to harass students or other employees of the school district because of their race, color, religion, gender, sexual orientation or perceived sexual orientation, national origin, ancestry, disability, age, genetic information, or any other characteristic protected by law.
-It shall also be a violation of this policy for students to harass employees or other students of the school district based on their race, color, religion, gender, sexual orientation, national origin, ancestry, disability, age, genetic information or perceived sexual orientation, national origin, gender, sexual orientation or perceived sexual orientation, national origin, gender, sexual orientation or perceived sexual orientation, national origin, ancestry, disability, age, genetic information, or any other characteristic protected by law.
+It shall also be a violation of this policy for students to harass employees or other students of the school district based on their race, color, religion, gender, sexual orientation, national origin, ancestry, disability, age, genetic information or perceived sexual orientation of this policy for students to harass employees or other students of the school district based on their race, color, religion, gender, sexual orientation, national origin, ancestry, disability, age, genetic information, or any other characteristic protected by law.
 It shall also be a violation of this policy for students to harass employees or other students of the school district based on their race, color, religion, gender, sexual orientation or perceived sexual orientation, national origin, ancestry, disability, age, genetic information, or any other characteristic protected by law.
 In addition, it shall be a violation of this policy for any employee or student of the district to harass parents or other visitors to school buildings or events.
 In order to constitute a violation of this policy, the harassment must occur on or in school district property, including school owned or contracted vehicles; or during or in conjunction with a school sponsored activity; or directly in connection with the educational proces